Visiting & Hiking to the Volcano in Iceland 2022

 As it is a natural phenomenon, it is hard to say how long a volcano will continue.
 The Fagradalsfjall eruption in the same area last year lasted about six months.
 However, the eruption in Meradalir has declined its volcanic activity to levels that are virtually non-existent, just two and a half weeks after it started.
 At the moment, there is no more lava flowing from the volcano in Meradalir.

 Researchers are trying to determine if there is still lava flowing at the base of the crater.
 If there is not, the eruption likely ended at 6:00 on Sunday the 21st of August.
-The Icelandic Meteorological Office has yet to confirm the eruption’s end.

 How do I get to Iceland’s erupting volcano?